Optimized Dynamic Cache Instantiation and Accurate LRU Approximations under Time-varying Request Volume: RCW Cache Analysis

 Suppose now that the corresponding LRU cache capacity $C = fN$ for some $f > 0$.
-Equating the cache capacity $C$ to the approximation for the average number of objects in the cache given in~(\ref{sqkobjs}) for $k \geq 4$, and solving for $L$, yields

-Substitution into~(\ref{sqkins}) ($k \geq 4$ case) and~(\ref{sqkhitr}) yields approximations for the insertion and hit rates.
+Equating the cache capacity $C$ to the approximation for the average number of objects in the cache given in~(\ref{sqkobjs}) for $k \geq 4$, and solving for $L$, yields { } Substitution into~(\ref{sqkins}) ($k \geq 4$ case) and~(\ref{sqkhitr}) yields approximations for the insertion and hit rates.
 Note that the approximation for $H$ simplifies in this case to $c f^{1/2}$ where $c$ is a $k$-dependent constant.

-Equating the corresponding LRU cache capacity $C = fN$ to the approximation for the average number of objects in the cache given in~(\ref{sqkobjs}) for $k=3$, writing $L$ as $2 f^{\frac{1}{2}}N/(1+a)$, and employing the approximation $1/(1+a) \approx 1-a+a^2$ for the $L/N$ term, yields the following equation for $a$:
+Equating the corresponding LRU cache capacity $C = fN$ to the approximation for the average number of objects in the cache given in~(\ref{sqkobjs}) for $k=3$, writing $L$ as $2 f^{\frac{1}{2}}N/(1+a)$, and employing the approximation $1/(1+a) \approx 1-a+a^2$ for the $L/N$ term, yields the following equation for $a$: { } Solving for $a$ gives, for $k=3$, { } Substitution into~(\ref{sqkins}) ($k=3$ case) and~(\ref{sqkhitr}) yield approximations for the cache insertion and hit rates, respectively.
+As with \emph{Cache on $2^{nd}$ request}, a rough approximation for $H$ is $c f^{1/2}$ for a constant $c$.